Praqma/JenkinsAsCodeReference/README.md

-# Jenkins as Code template
+# Jenkins Infrastructure as Code template

 ### Description
 The intention of this project is to create the easily configurable template, summarize the current best thinking and create unification for the stateless Jenkins deployments.